 - Meet regulatory requirements: Depending on the industry your business operates within, you may be required by law to verify the identity of new users.
 Document verification is a widely accepted and highly effective means of meeting regulatory requirements.

 - Mitigate fraud on your platform: Even if you are not legally required to verify user identity, doing so can help you mitigate incidences of identity theft and other forms of fraud (such as account creation fraud) on your platform.

 - Build customer trust: When identity verification (in its various forms) is incorporated into your onboarding process, it can go a long way in building customer trust in your business or platform.
 Because all users have undergone the same verification, the implication is that it is much harder for bad actors to slip through and potentially cause harm.

 - Onboard new customers faster: When paired with automation, online document verification can be completed very quickly — in just seconds in many cases.
 This is much quicker than is typically possible with manual review, which can take anywhere from minutes to days, depending on the specific processes used.

 However basic it might appear to be at first glance, document verification is still an effective means of verifying the identity of your users and customers.
 With this in mind, it likely deserves a place in your verifications toolkit.

 Here at Persona, we know that there is no one-size-fits-all approach to identity verification that will work for all businesses.
 That’s why we’ve developed our Verifications solution to be hyper-customizable.

-Leverage document verifications alongside other methods like government ID verifications, database verifications, selfie verifications, biometric verifications, automated reports, and more.
+Leverage document verifications alongside other methods like government ID verifications, database verifications, selfie verifications, automated reports, and more.
 Build the verification process that makes sense for your business and your customer — not everyone else’s.